The sports category has moved to a new website.

 An analysis by Dubawa, a fact-checking outfit, found that social media users, celebrities, and influencers were the source of 83% of disinformation and misinformation regarding the #EndSARS protests, and Twitter was the major platform used to spread them.

-MacHarry Confidence, a security analyst at SBM Intelligence, believes the viral spread of misinformation and disinformation during the protests was as a result of its largely leaderless structure.
+MacHarry Confidence, a security analyst at SBM Intelligence, believes the viral spread of disinformation and misinformation during the protests was as a result of its largely leaderless structure.

 ADVERTISEMENT

-The government’s records also note that at least 37 policemen were killed, most of that emanating from the escalation that followed the Lekki shooting of protesters.
+The government's records also noted that at least 37 police officers were killed, most of that emanating from the escalation that followed the Lekki shooting of protesters.

 When the government started hunting scapegoats, social media was one of the easy targets.

-The role Twitter played in providing a platform for protesters was used as one of the justifications for why the government suspended its operations in June, a suspension that remains in place despite widespread condemnation.
+The role Twitter played in providing a platform for protesters was used as one of the justifications for why the government suspended its operations in June 2021, an action that received widespread condemnation until it was reversed months later.

 ADVERTISEMENT

-The sound engineer heaved a sigh of relief when the Police told the court on December 14 that it was no longer pursuing a case against him, but he was immediately arrested moments later outside the court.
+The sound engineer heaved a sigh of relief when the government's prosecution team told the court on December 14, 2020 that it was no longer pursuing a case against him, but he was immediately arrested moments later outside the court.

 Makolomi was freshly arraigned at the Federal High Court in Abuja, accused of intentionally spreading a false story that eventually led to the loss of lives connected to the #EndSARS protests.